Characteristics of ADA-Compliant Restroom Signs: What Are the Requirements?

 In most cases, two signs must be installed to meet California ADA restroom sign requirements:

 - A display that meets federal ADA restroom sign requirements

 - A display that indicates the type of restroom it is by geometric symbol

 So, you should take the time to read up on both national and state guidelines to ensure compliance regarding your signage.

 Further, some cities have their own rules and regulations for ADA-compliant restroom signs.
 In any case, checking into local codes is in your best interest as well.

 ADA compliance rules for signs can seem complicated if you aren’t familiar with them, so make sure to revisit this resource the next time you wonder about ADA restroom sign requirements.
-Otherwise, you could wind up ordering displays that don’t meet national, state, or local guidelines—resulting in negative consequences for your business.
+Otherwise, you could wind up ordering displays that don’t meet national, state, or local guidelines.
+And this could result in negative consequences for your business and/or your client.